libhal/libhal.github.io/mkdocs/getting_started.md

     nxpprog --control --binary demos/build/lpc4078/MinSizeRel/uart.elf.bin --device /dev/tty.usbserial-140
     ```

-    - Replace `/dev/tty.usbserial-140` with the correct port.
+    - Replace `/dev/tty.usbserial-140` with the correct port
+      name of the device plugged into your computer via USB.
     - Replace `uart.elf.bin` with any other application found in the
       `demos/applications/` directory.